No Tags Found!

 Employers are allowed to discriminate under the Act when a person's sex is a "genuine occupational qualification" (GOQ) for the job.
 For instance, if the job needs either a man or a woman for reasons of authenticity, perhaps for a job as an actor or a model.

 Or, for reasons of decency or privacy, either a man or a woman may be needed if the job involves physical contact or people may be undressing (say, in a changing room).
-Or the job may involve providing personal services such as rape counsellors.
+Or the job may involve providing personal services such as rape counselors.

 A GOQ exception will not apply if an employer already has enough staff of the other sex who could take on the duties of the job without too much inconvenience.